 Most over-the-counter sleep aids have a variety of side effect and if you are not careful, you may cause more harm to your body.
-Learn why and how to use magnesium to sleep better and discover the amazing magnesium benefits for women.
+Learn why and how to use magnesium to sleep better and discover the health benefits of magnesium.

 If you are looking for a more natural approach to solving your insomnia, you may want to consider using magnesium to sleep better.
 Magnesium is a mineral found naturally in the body.
 Although your body does not produce magnesium, it requires an immense amount for optimal health.
 A decrease in magnesium may actually be the cause of your insomnia.